-On August 30, 2022, a subsidiary had received a verdict from the Supreme Court ordering the subsidiary to comply with such arbitration award.
+On August 30, 2022, the subsidiary received a verdict from the Supreme Court ordering the subsidiary to comply with such arbitration award.
 The subsidiary paid compensation for the construction fee in accordance with the aforementioned dispute, including interest at the rate and for the period specified by the court and returned the retention payable on September 30, 2022, totaling amount of Baht 54.84 million.
 The subsidiary received the remaining amount of Baht 2.05 million from the Court on November 30, 2022.
-The Group recognized loss on lawsuit provision in the consolidated statements of profit or loss and other comprehensive income for the year ended December 31, 2022, in amount of Baht 0.45 million.

-2) On July 8, 2022, a patient filed a lawsuit in the Civil Court, through the Thailand Consumers Council, for damages caused by hospitalization, which is a hospital of an indirect subsidiary of the group by demanding compensation for damages in amount of Baht 16.33 million with interest rate 5.00% per annum.
-Currently, the case is under the court consideration.
-The Group did not record provision for such lawsuits because the Group believes that the subsidiary has no obligation to pay for such damages.
+On July 8, 2022, a patient filed a lawsuit in the Civil Court, through the Thailand Consumers Council, for damages caused by hospitalization, which is a hospital of an indirect subsidiary of the Group by demanding compensation for damages in the amount of Baht 16.33 million with interest rate 5.00% per annum.